Special offer

 4. Critical Care Registered Nurse (CCRN)

-Consider adding the CCRN credential to your job description if you need to hire nurses dedicated to intensive, trauma or cardiac care.
-If you’re aiming for Magnet recognition, requiring the CCRN may even help you fulfill some criteria set by the American Nurses Credentialing Center (ANCC).
+Consider adding the CCRN credential to your job description if you seek nurses dedicated to intensive, trauma or cardiac care.
+If you’re aiming for Magnet recognition, encouraging specialty certifications like CCRN may support your organization’s demonstration of nursing excellence, although no specific certification is required by the American Nurses Credentialing Center (ANCC).

-Applicants must complete 1,750 to 2,000 hours of clinical practice in the direct care of acutely ill adults.
-All clinical hours must be verifiable by a clinical nursing supervisor, a physician or another registered nurse (RN).
+Applicants for the CCRN via the Direct Care Eligibility Pathway must complete 1,750 to 2,000 hours of clinical practice in the direct care of acutely or critically ill adults.
+All clinical hours must be verifiable by a clinical nursing supervisor or professional colleague (RN or physician).

 5. Certified Nurse Educator (CNE)